Atagema osseosa

 Atagema osseosa is a species of sea slug or dorid nudibranch, a marine gastropod mollusk in the family Discodorididae.

+Description

+Atagema osseosa possesses a body approximately one inch in length (25.4 mm), protected by a mantle that is hard, cartilaginous, and characterized by a granular, pitted texture.
+These granules are distinguished by a pale, whitish color.
+Along the median line, a narrow ridge extends from the base of the tentacles to the branchial plumes.
+These plumes, typically numbering four or five, emerge horizontally from beneath the posterior termination of the dorsal ridge.

+In some individuals, a large, pitted protuberance is situated at the center of this ridge.
+The dorsal tentacles are encased in large, granular sheaths and terminate in conical, lamellated apices of a pale green hue.
+In contrast, the oral tentacles are a pure white.
+The foot of the organism is notably small and narrow, while the branchial plumes are small and exhibit a delicate, bipinnated structure.

 Distribution

 This species is found in the tropical Indo-West Pacific Ocean, with records at least from the coasts of India and eastern Australia.

-Description
+Ecology

 This nudibranch has evolved to mimic closely in appearance the sandy-coloured sponge on which it both lives and feeds off.

-Ecology

-Like many nudibranchs, this species feeds on sponges.